Skip to main content

 Gaslight (1944)

 In the above clip from the 1944 movie version of Gas Light, the main character's friend tries to help her clear her head with the truth that her husband was trying to drive her insane by making her doubt what she was seeing and experiencing.
 With patience, her husband watched as she became unhinged and on the verge of a nervous breakdown hoping that soon he would be able to have her committed and subsequently steal her inheritance.
-Although, in the movie the husband does not leave any physical marks he harmed and bruised her psychologically.
+Although, in the movie the husband does not leave any physical marks, he harms and bruises her psychologically.

-Also unlike the movie, in real life verbal and psychological violence almost always precedes physical violence, and the abuse is not usually identified so immediately through the help of a supporting actor.
-"Art imitates life" as the saying goes, but neither the stage nor the movie Gas Light lays out any specific warning signs or provides information on the help that is available to whomever is in need.
-Hopefully, the information will do just that.
+Also unlike the movie, in real life verbal and psychological violence almost always precedes physical violence.
+The abuse is also not usually identified so immediately through the help of a supporting actor.
+"Art imitates life" as the saying goes, but neither the stage nor the movie Gas Light lays out any specific warning signs.
+Nor do they provide information on the help that is available to whomever is in need.
+Hopefully, the information here will do just that.

 “Gas lighting is implanted narratives cloaked in secrecy.”